S3 method for class 'igraph'

 full = FALSE,

-directed = is.directed(object),
+directed = is_directed(object),

-loops = any(is.loop(object)),
+loops = any(which_loop(object)),

 ...